 A/B Testing Targeting Strategies

 We used multiple campaigns in Socedo to A/B test two different ways to target and prioritize Twitter users to engage.
-On one set of campaigns, we set a strict biofilter requirement, so any users we engaged had to have a common set of job title keywords in their Twitter profiles, such as “marketing manager” or “vice president.”
+We set a strict biofilter requirement on one set of campaigns, so any users we engaged had to have a common set of job title keywords in their Twitter profiles, such as “marketing manager” or “vice president.”

 As it turned out, the campaigns without the bio requirement had a 41% higher follow-back rate.

-Additionally, the conversion rates down the funnel remained constant, so by starting with a wider audience at the top of the funnel, we drove more overall Twitter followers, website traffic, and leads.
+Additionally, the conversion rates down the funnel remained constant, so we drove more overall Twitter followers, website traffic, and leads by starting with a wider audience at the top of the funnel.

 Keeping Your Audience Engaged

 Finding the audience most likely to engage with you is an important start.
-Keeping them engaged matters too, so you can retain your followers, increase your follow back rate, and turn your social presence into traffic and leads.
+Keeping them engaged matters, too, to retain your followers, increase your follow-back rate, and turn your social presence into traffic and leads.

-We talked with Daniela Stzulwark, an expert on digital marketing for B2B startups, about how to leverage social media for growth marketing.
+We talked with Daniela Stzulwark, an expert on digital marketing for B2B startups, about leveraging social media for growth marketing.

-For B2B companies in particular, it’s important to use internal subject matter experts to share information on social media that will be valuable to your customers.
-Social media is a form of communication or a conversation, so it’s a platform that the whole company can leverage.
+For B2B companies, it’s important to use internal subject matter experts to share information on social media that will be valuable to your customers.
+Social media is a form of communication or a conversation, so it’s a platform that the company can leverage.